-- 15.1 Data backups must be stored in two locations: - (a) One on-site with current data in machine-readable format in the event that operating data is lost, damaged or corrupted; and - (b) One off-site to additionally provide protection against loss to the primarysite and on-site data. - 15.2 Off-site backups must be a minimum of 6 kilometres from the on-site storage areain order to prevent a single destructive event from destroying all copies of the data. - 15.3 Should high availability be required, additional backup copies should be stored in the immediate vicinity of the ICT system. - 15.4 Minimum requirements are to store the weekly, monthly and or yearly backup setsoff site. - 15.5 The site used for storing data media off-site must meet Physical Security requirements defined within the ICT Security Controls Policy - 15.6 Weekly and monthly backups must be stored offsite for the entire duration of theretention period. - 15.7 Receipts of media being collected and delivered must be kept for record keepingpurposes and must be signed by ICT staff in attendance. - 15.8 Should an off-site media set be required to perform a restore, the data media mustbe returned to the offsite facility for the remainder of the retention period - 15.9 All data media used to store confidential information must be disposed of in amanner that ensures the data is not recoverable.
+- 15.1 Data backups must be stored in two locations: - (a) One on-site with current data in machine-readable format in the event that operating data is lost, damaged or corrupted; and - (b) One on the cloud to additionally provide protection against loss to the onsite data. - 15.2 Off-site backups must be backed up on cloud as the physical site and infrastructure would be expensive to maintain.
+The Municipality to ensure that budget is available for deployment and setup of backups on cloud and also cater for annual license renewal. - 15.3 Should high availability be required, additional backup copies should be stored in a secondary cloud storage. - 15.4 Minimum requirements are to store the weekly, monthly and or yearly backup sets off site on cloud storage. - 15.5 The cloud storage must meet all data security requirements defined within the ICT Security Controls Policy - 15.6 Weekly and monthly backups must be stored offsite on cloud for the entire duration of the retention period. - 15.7 Proof of data being backed up must be kept for record keeping purposes.